Skip to content

 1. Maintain good personal hygiene

-• Wash hands with liquid soap and water, and rub for at least 20 seconds.
-Then rinse with water and dry with a disposable paper towel or hand dryer.
-If hand washing facilities are not available, or when hands are not visibly soiled, hand hygiene with 70 to 80% alcohol-based handrub is an effective alternative.
+• Wash hands with liquid soap and water, and rub for at least 20 seconds; then rinse with water and dry with a disposable paper towel or hand dryer.
+If hand washing facilities are not available, hand hygiene with 70 to 80% alcohol-based handrub may be considered as an alternative hand hygiene measure.

 • Regular trimming of fingernails.